fhpriamo/fhpriamo/README.md

 👽 You can read some *things* I have being writing about *things* on [my dev.to page](https://dev.to/fhpriamo).

-Just n case you're wondering, I have used "👾"s and "👽"s as list bullets for no special reason.
+Just in case you're wondering, I chose to use "👾"s and "👽"s as list bullets for no special reason.